Dr. Mary B. Gunter, Dean

 3. Have a cumulative grade point average of 2.5 or a 3.00 on the last 30 hours of undergraduate work or hold a graduate degree from a regionally accredited institution.

-4. Request from the college or university granting their bachelor’s degree to send a complete undergraduate official transcript directly to the Graduate College.
+4. Request from the college or university granting their bachelor’s degree a complete undergraduate official transcript sent directly to the Graduate College.
 Mail all materials to: Graduate College, 1507 North Boulder Avenue Tomlinson 113, Russellville, AR 72801.

 5. Meet additional admission requirements specified by programs in the graduate catalog (GRE, writing samples, etc.).